vglazer/USRA/subgraph_finding/README.md

 To build everything, just run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.
 There are no external library dependencies, so with luck everything should work out of the box.

-This will also run `etc/graphgen.sh` and save some sample graphs to the `graphs` directory.
-More on this in the Some graphs to get you started section below.
+It will also run `etc/graphgen.sh` and save some sample graphs to the `graphs` subdirectory.

 `make clean` will delete both `bin` and `graphs`.